 - a secured dog won’t jump from the car on arrival before you can safely leash your dog.

 Our dogs always wear the Kurgo Tru-Fit Smart Harness with Plastic Quick Release Buckles.
-It’s not expensive, starting at just $23 right now and, even in large sizes for our dogs, very reasonably priced at $28.
+It’s not expensive, even in large sizes for our dogs.
 We bought ours over three years ago; they’ve gone on every trip, gotten wet at the lake, gotten sandy at the beach, and still they’re as good as new.

 Just as children are buckled in the car, we all need to get in the habit of securing our dogs every time we get in the car.
 Like wearing our own seatbelts, securing your dog in the car is just a matter of habit.
 Whether you opt for a seatbelt harness, a crate, or a booster seat for your dog, please take a moment to look at the different options for keeping your dog safe in the car.